Last Updated: Mar 2022

 may exist as mild thermals pass through.
 Flying is not recommended if gusts are

-higher than 10 mph differential.
+higher than a 10 mph differential.

 Launch can be very turbulent on a North cross

-The launch is surrounded by tall trees and is
+The launch is

-considered typical of an East Coast slot launch.
+surrounded by tall trees and is considered typical of an East Coast slot

 The LZ is unrestricted and wide open.